jaysiee/blog/content/posts/initial-post.md

         ...
     }

 Once again this is pretty simple and straightforward.
-We just need to provide our credentials for DigitalOcean and when installed to our cluster, ExternalDNS will take care of the rest.
+We just need to provide our credentials for DigitalOcean and when installed to our cluster ExternalDNS will take care of the rest.
 After the DNS entries have been configured (which you can check in your DigitalOcean account) you will be able to access all applications in your cluster with an `Ingress`, e.g.:

     curl -I traefik.sample.com